grischaerbe/phatty/README.md

 const entity = new Entity(this)
 ```

-### Components
+### Component

-Components are reusable pieces of functionality that can be attached to
+A Component is a reusable piece of functionality that can be attached to an
-entities.
+Entity.
 Each component has a defined lifecycle:

 - `init()`: Called immediately when added to an entity
 - `create()`: Called on the first update after addition